Jobs for F-1 Visa Students in the US

 • All work must be completed within 14 months after completing your degree.

-• The application for post-completion OPT must be sent to the USCIS before completing your degree.
+• The application for post-completion OPT must be sent to USCIS 90 days before completing your degree, but no later than 60 days after completing your degree.

 There are a few more conditions to keep in mind, like travel regulations governing F-1 students.
 If you leave the country after completing your degree, but before you receive your EAD and obtain employment, you may not be readmitted back into the US.
 You can leave the country after completing your degree if you have obtained your EAD and obtained employment.